-A declaration of estimated tax must be filed by a corporation for each taxable year in which it can reasonably be expected to have an income tax liability to North Carolina of at least \$500.
+A declaration of estimated tax must be filed by a corporation for each taxable year in which it can reasonably be expected to have an income tax liability to North Carolina of at least five hundred dollars (\$500).

 The term "estimated tax" means the amount of income tax the corporation expects to owe for the taxable year after subtracting any tax credits.